 REQUEST FOR APPLICATIONS: BUTTERFLY GUILD GRANT PROGRAM

-The Butterfly Guild of Seattle Children’s announces funding for its third grant program to support research on Shwachman Diamond Syndrome, a genetic bone marrow failure disease.
+The Butterfly Guild of Seattle Children’s announces funding for its fifth grant program to support research on Shwachman Diamond Syndrome, a genetic bone marrow failure disease.
 The Butterfly Guild aims to improve the length and quality of lives of patients diagnosed with Shwachman Diamond Syndrome.
 Shwachman Diamond Syndrome is a rare disease that mainly affects the pancreas, bone marrow, and skeleton.
 Other organs may also be affected.
 Shwachman Diamond Syndrome is the second most common cause of pancreatic insufficiency, Cystic Fibrosis being the most common.
 People with Shwachman Diamond Syndrome usually have a decreased ability to digest food because the cells of the pancreas, where enzymes are produced, do not work properly.
 In addition, the disease often presents with a decreased number of at least one kind of blood cells, and in some cases a decrease in many kinds of blood cells.
 Most often the decrease occurs in the number of neutrophils, the blood cells necessary to fight bacterial infections.
 Infants often become ill with symptoms by the age of four to six months old.
 Early problems include failure to thrive, feeding problems, and recurrent infections.
 Growth often remains below normal with a minority of children showing growth beyond the third percentile.
 Infections are present in most cases, which sometimes lead to death.
 Patients with Shwachman Diamond Syndrome have a propensity to myelodysplasia or leukemic transformation.

 It is not uncommon for a child with Shwachman Diamond Syndrome to go undiagnosed for months or even years.
 Unfortunately, very few physicians recognize Shwachman Diamond Syndrome.
 Moreover, few medical centers are equipped to offer the specialized diagnostic, treatment, and research facilities required for the comprehensive management of children with Shwachman Diamond Syndrome.